camunda/blog.camunda.org/content/post/2020/07/camunda-modeler-4.1.0-released.md

 ## Looking Forward

-Read the [changelog](https://github.com/camunda/camunda-modeler/blob/master/CHANGELOG.md) to learn about all the features, bug fixes, and numerous additional improvements that made it into this release.
+Please read the [changelog](https://github.com/camunda/camunda-modeler/blob/master/CHANGELOG.md) to learn about all the features, bug fixes, and numerous additional improvements that made it into this release.
 [Download the new modeler](https://camunda.com/download/modeler/), give it a try, and, most importantly, give us feedback.

 Did we miss anything?
 Did you spot a bug, or would you like to suggest an improvement?
 Reach out to us via [our forums](https://forum.camunda.org/c/modeler), tweet us [@Camunda](https://twitter.com/Camunda) or file issues you found in the [Camunda Modeler issue tracker](https://github.com/camunda/camunda-modeler/issues/new/choose).